Sibo523/mst_project/readme-md.md

 This project implements various Minimum Spanning Tree (MST) algorithms and provides a server for solving MST problems on weighted, directed graphs.

+## In src there's all the code, and in Welldone!, there's the rest meaning memcheck:)

 ## Features

 - Graph data structure implementation